bsarikaya/sensing/sensps.md

-wireless sensor networks (IWSNs) by neural network based algorithms for sensor nodes' authentication and implementations in IWSNs have shown that an improved convolution preprocessing neural network (CPNN)-based algorithm requires few computing resources and has extremely low latency, thus enabling a lightweight multi-node PHY-layer authentication.
+wireless sensor networks (IWSNs) by neural network based algorithms for sensor nodes' authentication and implementations in IWSNs have shown that an improved convolution preprocessing neural network (CNN)-based algorithm requires few computing resources and has extremely low latency, thus enabling a lightweight multi-node PHY-layer authentication.